No real answers for Seahawks kicker Jason Myers’ ‘unfortunate’ inconsistency this season

 He pushed that to 37 — the fourth-longest streak in NFL history — when he made his first two attempts of this season.

-But since them, Myers has made just 11 of 17, and just 7 of 11 49 yards and in, with all four misses from 44 yards or closer.
+But since then, Myers has made just 11 of 17, and just 7 of 11 within 49 yards, with all four misses from 44 yards or closer.

 That includes a critical miss in Sunday’s 25-24 loss to the Bears, a 39-yarder with 7:23 left that would have put Seattle ahead 27-17.

-While snow blanketed the field early on, the conditions didn’t really seem to be an issue, and Myers had made a 36-yarder earlier in the game as well as three extra points.
+While snow blanketed the field early, the conditions didn’t really seem to be an issue, and Myers had made a 36-yarder earlier as well as three extra points.

 Seahawks coach Pete Carroll said after Sunday’s game he had no real answer for Myers’ struggles this year.